NauticusOfficial/docs/source/includes/_order-hand-calls.md

 ## CancelOrder

 Cancels an open order that has been placed but has not yet been executed.
 Only a trading venue operator can cancel orders for another user or account.
-See the explanation of “Quotes and Orders” .
+See the explanation of "Quotes and Orders" .